 Does Balboa Horizons Offer Medical Detox Programs?

 Yes, every client will be under a physician’s care and working with nurses, as well as receive appropriate medications to facilitate a safe and comfortable detox.

 Most people addicted to drugs will behave noticeably differently than they did prior to becoming addicted.
-In addition to physical changes in appearance and general health, behavior may become erratic, and relational, legal and financial troubles may surface.
-Overall for those addicted, their quality of life seems to be diminishing as their preoccupation with drugs and using increases.
+In addition to physical changes in appearance and general health, behavior may become erratic, and relationship, legal, and financial troubles may surface.
+For those addicted, their overall quality of life seems to be diminishing as their preoccupation with drugs and using increases.

 Are There Effective Treatments for Drug Addiction?